WHAT IS THE

 EAA RESERVOIR?

-The EAA Reservoir will be located south of Lake Okeechobee and is designed to store excess Lake Okeechobee water so it can be purified in an adjacent stormwater treatment area (STA) and then sent south to nurture the Everglades and Florida Bay.
+The EAA Reservoir is located south of Lake Okeechobee.
+It is designed to store excess lake water which will be cleaned in the adjacent stormwater treatment area (STA) and then sent south to the Everglades and Florida Bay.

-The EAA Reservoir has been called “the crown jewel of Everglades restoration,” as it is the single most important project to store, clean, and send water south from Lake Okeechobee into the Everglades, helping restore South Florida’s natural freshwater flow.
+The EAA Reservoir has been called “the crown jewel of Everglades restoration,” as it is the most important project to store, clean, and send water south from Lake Okeechobee into the Everglades.

 NEWS COVERAGE